Blood on Snow (film): Production

+Development

 Nesbø is adapting the script (with screenwriter Ben Power), based on his own best-selling novel of the same name.
 Cary Joji Fukunaga is attached as director with Tom Hardy and Aaron Taylor-Johnson attached to the cast.
-Hardy and Dean Baker are producers on the project for Hardy Son & Baker, alongside Fukunaga, Nesbø, Niclas Salomonsson, and Hayden Lautenbach and Mike Larocca for Department M. In February 2025, Hardy left the project due to scheduling conflicts, and that Benedict Cumberbatch was cast instead, with Eva Green, Emma Laird, and Ben Mendelsohn joined the cast as well.
+Hardy and Dean Baker are producers on the project for Hardy Son & Baker, alongside Fukunaga, Nesbø, Niclas Salomonsson, and Hayden Lautenbach and Mike Larocca for Department M. In February 2025, Hardy left the project due to scheduling conflicts; Benedict Cumberbatch was cast instead, with Eva Green, Emma Laird, and Ben Mendelsohn joining the cast as well.
 In July, Pilou Asbæk was added to the cast.

+Music

+The original score for the film is created by Nick Cave and Warren Ellis.

 Filming

 Principal photography began in February 2025, in Riga, Latvia.

+Release

+In March 2026, Sky Cinema acquired U.K. distribution rights to the film, planning to release it theatrically sometime in 2027.